IntersectMBO/governance-actions/mainnet/2026-07-08-twa-alpha/alpha-twa-metadata.md

 Cardano has made material infrastructure progress through USDCx, LayerZero, Pyth, Dune, and other ecosystem additions, but that infrastructure has not yet converted into enough durable DeFi liquidity, application depth, LP participation, or institutional awareness.
 As of June 2026, Cardano DeFi has approximately $90M in TVL and $45M in stablecoin supply, leaving substantial room relative to comparable ecosystems.

 The core problem is not simply low headline TVL.
-It hasis fragmented liquidity, inefficient liquidity, limited advanced liquidity products, limited risk and insurance tooling, and low external distribution.
+It is fragmented liquidity, inefficient liquidity, limited advanced liquidity products, limited risk and insurance tooling, and low external distribution.
 DeFi activity, fee generation, and capital retention are central to long-term treasury sustainability, so the proposal funds a structured program to turn existing infrastructure into retained economic activity.

 ## Rationale

 PRIME addresses the problem through a phased operating model: Phase 1 establishes a public current-state audit; Phase 2 identifies integration, product, and ecosystem-support gaps; and Phase 3 deploys incentives and capital only after the Operating Group affirms the Phase 3 release plan.

 The model separates recommendations, oversight, and custody.
 AlphaGrowth produces analyses, recommendations, and disbursement memos.
 The Operating Group reviews and may veto or condition material actions.
-Intersect managesreceives the withdrawn funds into a separate auditable account; disbursements are executed through the program's published recommendation and review process.
+Intersect manages the withdrawn funds into a separate auditable account; disbursements are executed through the program's published recommendation and review process.
 The Operating Group does not hold program funds, and AlphaGrowth does not unilaterally hold or control program funds.

 The request is denominated in ada, includes a dedicated ₳2,000,000 independent audit or assurance allocation, uses objective eligibility and conflict-of-interest protections, reports financial and ecosystem impact metrics quarterly, and defines six return triggers for unused, unearned, unreleased, or excess funds.
 The performance fee is tied to verified qualifying TVL growth, with ADA price effects and non-PRIME attributable TVL excluded under the attribution methodology.

 ### Prior Treasury Funding Disclosure

-AlphaGrow has not received Cardano Treasury funding within the prior 24 months.
+AlphaGrowth has not received Cardano Treasury funding within the prior 24 months.

 #### Intersect Budget Management Tooling